 Julie Gillis is an Oregon-based media maker and public speaker.
 She uses storytelling to support fundraising, community building, and organizational development so that our systems can become human, more compassionate, and more connected.

-Media, from Julie's perspective, is the art of creating stories-both fiction and non-fiction-in the worlds of theater, film, television, journalism, social media, and digital storytelling.
-Julie has worked with authors, documentary filmmakers, theater professionals, storytellers and comedians, all to get their projects into the world.
+Julie loves the art of creating stories-both fiction and non-fiction-in the worlds of theater, film, television, journalism, social media, and digital storytelling.
+Julie has worked with authors, documentary filmmakers, theater professionals, storytellers and comedians, all to get their stories into the world.

-She speaks, writes, and consults with vulnerability, warmth, and humor as her clients forge the most impactful narrative in their work - the communities Julie works with range from theater, film, television, journalism, along with social justice organizations, non-profits, and human rights groups.
-She is eager to work with communities and leaders on difficult topics - grief, sexuality, gender, and anti-racism work.
+She speaks, writes, and consults with vulnerability, warmth, and humor as her clients forge the most impactful narrative in their story - the communities Julie works with range from theater, film, television, journalism, along with social justice organizations, non-profits, and human rights groups.
+She is eager to work on difficult topics - grief, sexuality, gender, and anti-racism work.

 She is a media maker with over thirty years of experience in writing, film, tv, theater, and comedy, producing community-building events that merge artistic expression and cultural change.
 A partner with Tilton River Films, she understands the creative process and how important support is to that process.